openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   Since we are using a very basic set of land cover classes for this exercise, this should include agricultural areas, water, and buildings and roads.
 Therefore, it will be important that you focus on collecting a variety of points from different types of land cover throughout the study area.
 -   **Water** is one of the easiest classes to identify and the easiest to model, due to the distinct spectral signature of water.

-    -   Look for water bodies within Rondonia.
+    -   Look for bodies of water within Rondonia.
-    -   Collect 10-15 data points for Water and be sure to spread them throughout Lake Mai Ndombe, the water sources feeding into it, and a couple of the water bodies/rivers to the eastern side of the mosaic.
+    -   Collect 10-15 data points for Water and be sure to spread them throughout Lake Mai Ndombe, the water sources feeding into it, and a couple of the bodies of water bodies (including rivers) to the eastern side of the mosaic.
 Be sure to put 2-3 points on rivers.
-    -   Some wetland areas may have varying amounts of water throughout the year, so it is important to check both Planet NICFI maps for 2019.
-(Jun 2019 and Dec 2019).
+    -   Some wetland areas may have varying amounts of water throughout the year, so it is important to check both Planet NICFI maps for 2019 (Jun 2019 and Dec 2019).

 .. figure:: ../_images/workflows/area_estimation/data_points_water.png
    :alt: Collecting data points in water.